SwapnaneelSarkar/grape/README.md

-Here’s the updated **GitHub project description** and **README file** based on your requirements:

----

 ### GitHub Project Description:
 ---

 A Flutter-based mobile app designed to help manage chronic illnesses.
-Key features include symptom tracking using a specialized fine-tuned medical AI, medication reminders, appointment management, medical history tracking, and a community support hub.
+Key features include symptom tracking using a specialized fine-tuned medical AI, medication reminders, appointment management, medical history tracking, community support with group chats, and a healthcare location finder.
 The app integrates Google Maps API for healthcare facility location services and utilizes the Gemini API for medical text-to-speech and speech-to-text capabilities.

 ---